 Tikkun means “repair” or “mend” and is used alongside the word olam (world) to express the Jewish responsibility to “repair the world.”
 Tikkun also refers to specific texts read on various holidays, including the seventh day of Passover and on Shavuot.

 The word tzedakah comes from the Hebrew word for tzedek (justice) and is charity given to the poor in pursuit of a just, ethical society.
-Whereas acts of loving-kindness (gemilut hasidim) can be done for the rich or poor, living or dead, tzedakah is only for the living poor.
+Whereas acts of loving-kindness (gemilut chasidim) can be done for the rich or poor, living or dead, tzedakah is only for the living poor.

 In Judaism, visiting the sick (bikur cholim) is an important act of loving-kindness (gemilut hasadim) that requires one to provide physical or emotional support to someone who isn't feeling well.